wolffstore/distance_measure/documentation.md

 -------------------------

-The project is a collaboration between the senior management of Wolfstore GmbH (Marcel Reiners and Thomas Reiners) and Fontys Venlo University of Applied Sciences which was represented by Mr. Stefan Sobek who is the project’s coordinator and a student Fotios Alatas.
+The project is a collaboration between the senior management of Wolffstore GmbH (Marcel Reiners and Thomas Reiners) as well as one of the employees René Wolff and Fontys Venlo University of Applied Sciences which was represented by Mr. Stefan Sobek who is the project manager and a student assisstant Fotios Alatas.

 The project does not have a standardised daily workload.
 Nevertheless, there is always a geo-meeting every Friday where the pre-mentioned